 We believe in upholding the standards set by the institution, and as such, we will continue to strive to meet these standards.
 That having been said, there are factors that make meeting this standard a challenge.
 Because POSC is a core gen. ed. discipline, more students will enroll in our classrooms than non-gen ed classes, as well as a number of other gen ed disciplines.
 POSC is a discipline that requires higher levels of writing, inquiry & analysis and critical thinking than many other disciplines.
 Moreover, the number of at-risk students in our classes have increased in recent years.
 They have lower prep levels with regard to reading and writing levels, as well as limited prior exposure to the rigors of critical thinking and analysis that POSC requires.
-The overall pass rate is at 63%, down 5% from 58% the previous year.
+The overall pass rate is at 65%, up 2% from 63% the previous year.
+Moreover, the retention rate for POSC has notably increased from 84% to 90%.
 Greater efforts have been made to reach out to our diverse student population and engage at-risk students.
 POSC faculty has had numerous meetings and conversations about diversifying our pedagogical strategies to complement and surround the lecture style, such as visual and Socratic/discussion modalities.
 Use of real world examples and case studies have been used to enrich course concepts.
 All these efforts appear to be bearing fruit, given the success rate increase.
 That having been said, these numbers are still below the college's standard.
 While this is still concerning, it is difficult to pinpoint a particular cause of this.
 After all, course content, COR's and curriculum remain the same.
 The POSC faculty roster remain the same.
 Again, POSC faculty shall continue to meet and engage in dialogue as to how to improve the passage rate, even as we acknowledge that socio-economic factors, at-risk demographics and the fair number of students who are remedial in reading and writing skills mitigate these pedagogical efforts by the faculty.
+Again, the fact that the success and retention rates have increased over the past year indicates that our efforts are bearing fruition.
 What is your stretch goal for course success rates?

-How did you decide upon the goal?
+70.0% How did you decide upon the goal?

-Given the increased, but still relatively low 63% rate for the reasons we explained earlier, as well as given the increased challenges of the COVID pandemic and accompanying recession, it is unrealistic to achieve anything beyond 70% for now.
+Given the increased, but still relatively low 65% rate for the reasons we explained earlier, as well as given the increased challenges of the COVID pandemic and accompanying economic downturn, it is unrealistic to achieve anything beyond 70% for now.
 Our goal was initially to increase the success rate in to the 60th percentile after the past academic year.
 We have done that.
 We would like to see the rate increase even more, especially with a hopeful return to majority face-to-face classes and on-campus activity.

-COURSE STUDENT LEARNING OUTCOMES (SLOs)

-Summarize the major findings of your course level student learning outcomes assessments.
+COURSE STUDENT LEARNING OUTCOMES (SLOs) Summarize the major findings of your course level student learning outcomes assessments.